stax76/awesome-mpv/README.md

 - [autosubsync](https://github.com/joaquintorres/autosubsync-mpv) - Automatically sync subtitles using **ffsubsync**.
 - [autosub](https://github.com/vayan/autosub-mpv/blob/master/autosub.lua) - Automatically download subtitles using **subliminal**.
 - [Audio WebDAV & Sub WebDAV](https://github.com/Kibakus/mpv-scripts) - Auto connection of external subtitles and sound, using the "WEBDAV" protocol.
 The connection is explicit due to explicitly specifying folders on the WebDAV server.
+- [sub-not-forced-not-sdh](https://github.com/pzim-devdata/mpv-scripts) - Prevents the selection of FORCED and SDH subtitles when you start playing a video.

 ## Learning